Central Arbitration Committee

-The Central Arbitration Committee is a UK government body, established in 1975, whose task is to oversee the regulation of UK labour law as it relates to trade union recognition and collective bargaining.
+The Central Arbitration Committee is a UK government body, established in 1975, whose task is to resolve disputes regarding UK labour law as it relates to trade union recognition and collective bargaining.

+It rules on matters relating to the recognition and derecognition of trade unions in the UK, for purposes of collective bargaining.
+It also provides voluntary arbitration in industrial and collective disputes, as well as applications and complaints related to information and consultation arrangements.